 The pods are low-impact energy efficient spaces heated with closed fireplaces and Whitepod uses local products for everything from food to wine to firewood.

-While we may not be jetting off to these green retreats anytime soon (I mean, private jets are the least eco-friendly way to travel), we can always dream, right?
-And maybe, just maybe, one of these green retreats will make its way onto our itinerary (and yours) sometime soon!
+While we may not be jetting off to these eco retreats anytime soon (I mean, private jets are the least eco-friendly way to travel), we can always dream, right?
+And maybe, just maybe, one of these sustainable retreats will make its way onto our itinerary (and yours) sometime soon!